hci-lab-um/heuristics-for-test-tool-design/README.md

 </details>

   <details><summary>Click here for a summary first time / recap</summary>

+   The idea-t framework has 12 heuristics in 3 themes, together with expanations, supporting activities, and resources.
+It is based on research in industry about testers' experiences with their tools, and is intended to help you think about factors that affect the design and attributes of tools to support testing.
+The framework have been built and evaluated iteratively with input from industry practitioners and experts.

-if this is your first-time using idea-t or if you need a reminder TBD brief intro to the heuristics add link to workshop materials
+   If this is your first-time using idea-t or if you are working need a reminder TBD brief intro to the heuristics add link to workshop materials